HappyFrowl/desktop-config/files/test.md

   - Use `lsmod` to list currently loaded kernel modules and their usage.
   - Remove modules with `rmmod` and add them with `modprobe`.

+# User and Group management
+Root
+    - super user
+    - admin
+    - UID 0

+Regular user
+    - Runs apps
+    - Configures databases, websites, etc

+Service user:
+    - Specific to the service (webserver, database)
+    - No interactive login
+    - Runs in the background

+Substitute/ switch user
+    - `su - <username>` - switch to another user account
+    - `su - root` or `sudo su` - switch to root
+    - `sudoedit` - gain elevated editing permissions to a specific file if, and only if, the user is member of `editors` group and the group has editing permissions to the file
+        - `%editors ALL = sudoedit /path/to/file`
+    - `visudo`
+        - edits `/etc/sudoers`
+        - Add users to `sudo` group
+        - `visudo -c` checks the sudoers file for errors
+    - `wheel`
+        - Group for granting users `sudo` right
+        - Used on distros that do not by default have the `sudo` group
+        - e.g. Centos

+Managing users and groups:
+    - `useradd` - add a user
+        - `-D` - show default settigns for cerating a user
+        - `-u` - choose a specific uid
+        - `-s` - choose a specific shell
+        - `-m` - explicitely create a home directory
+        - `-r` - create system user
+        - `-e` - set expiration date for the user
+        - `-c` - add comment to the user, e.g. full name
+    - `userdel` - delete a user
+        - `-r` - delete the home directory also
+    - `usermod` - modify a user
+        - `-l` - set new login name
+        - `-u` - set new uid
+        - `-a -G` - add the user to a group
+    - `groupadd` - create a group
+        - `--system` - create a system group
+        - `--gid` - set gid
+        - `-o` - create group with duplicate gid
+    - `groupmod` - modify group
+        - `-g` - change name
+        - `-u` - change gid
+    - `chage` - change expiration date
+        - `-E` - set expiration date for user account
+        - `-l` - list expiration date for user
+        - `-w` - set a warning for a user
+    - `passwd` - change password for a user
+        - `-l` - lock or unlock a user
+        - `-d` - make password blank
+        - `-S` - see password status for a user
+    - `id`- get user id and group membership